 Memories Handed Down by Women of the South

 Her words echoed in my head.
 I didn’t want that to be true.
 My grandmother is an amazing cook.
-My mother even better.
+My mother is even better.
 I needed to step up my game in the kitchen and honor these women with their recipes and rituals.
-I’ve learned to make bread from scratch, though it still doesn’t compare to my grandmothers.
-Pie crusts I still struggle with, but Grandma admits that hers are no where near the taste and texture of her own mothers.
+I’ve learned to make bread from scratch, though it still doesn’t compare to my grandmother’s.
+Pie crusts I still struggle with, but Grandma admits that hers are nowhere near the taste and texture of her own mothers.
 “Practice.
 Practice more.”
 This is my grandmother’s advice.

-Armed with recipes from the women of my pedigree I do practice.
+Armed with recipes from the women of my pedigree, I do the practice.
 I ask my grandmother questions when the texture doesn’t seem right.
 My dinners are a tribute to the women before me and their legacy to my daughters.

 My mother has often said, “if you can read, you can cook.”

-I have discovered a wonderful book that takes a recipe collection compiled by author, Faye Porter, and honors our grandmothers.
+I have discovered an excellent book that takes a recipe collection compiled by the author, Faye Porter, and honors our grandmothers.
 At My Grandmother’s Knee: Recipes & Memories Handed Down By Women of the South is a unique book in that all of the recipes are from contemporary Southern women who share a recipe from their own grandmother.
-Each recipe is introduced by a short vignette with a quote from the grand-daughter to her grandmother, whose recipe she shares.
+A short vignette introduces each recipe with a quote from the granddaughter to her grandmother, whose recipe she shares.
 I love this intimacy.
-Learning about the woman who made this for her family and it was so well-received that it became her signature and worthy of passing to the next generation.
+Learning about the woman who made this for her family was so well-received that it became her signature and worthy of passing to the next generation.

-Since bread is something my grandmother takes great pride in making, I turned to the section on breads.
-There’s Angel Biscuits, Hush Puppies, Cheese Biscuits, Hoecakes, Cinnamon Rolls a la Mary, Pumpkin Bread, Cranberry-Nut Bread, Momma Doy’s Banana Bread and Braided Bread.
-It’s a versatile and festive collection.
-Some for everyday and some worthy of celebrations.
+Since bread is something my grandmother takes great pride in making, I turned to the section on bread.
+There’s Angel Biscuits, Hush Puppies, Cheese Biscuits, Hoecakes, Cinnamon Rolls a la Mary, Pumpkin Bread, Cranberry-Nut Bread, Momma Doy’s Banana Bread, and Braided Bread.
+It’s a versatile and festive collection—some for every day and some worthy of celebrations.

 Over breakfast one morning, I found myself reading through the chapter entitled, Breakfast.
 To my delight, I discovered Biscuits ‘n’ Chocolate Gravy.
 This was inspiring for me.
-When we first moved from Utah to North Carolina in my thirteenth summer, I was invited to spend the night at a classmates.
+When we first moved from Utah to North Carolina in my thirteenth summer, I was invited to spend the night with a classmate.
 Everything about our move had been a culture shock.
-The morning I woke up at my friend’s house I was served what I would imagine was a southern treat, biscuits n’ chocolate gravy.
+The morning I woke up at my friend’s house, I was served what I would imagine was a southern treat, biscuits n’ chocolate gravy.
 I couldn’t explain it to my mother aide from “she let us put chocolate pudding on our biscuits!”.
-I was elated to discover a recipe in this collection to share with my children not only my memory, but the actual deliciousness.
+I was elated to discover a recipe in this collection to share with my children my memory and the actual deliciousness.

-At My Grandmother’s Knee is a great collection of recipes–166 of them.
-While the book is primarily Southern fare they are recipes that belong at any table.
-The stories are delightful and each recipe has a full-page photo of the finished piece.
-My time in the South was far too short and I love that At My Grandmother’s Knee: Recipes & Memories Handed Down By Women of the South reacquaints me with Southern hospitality and graciousness.
+My Grandmother’s Knee is a great collection of recipes–166 of them.
+While the book is primarily Southern fare, they are recipes that belong at any table.
+The stories are delightful, and each recipe has a full-page photo of the finished piece.
+My time in the South was far too short, and I love that My Grandmother’s Knee: Recipes & Memories Handed Down By Women of the South reacquaints me with Southern hospitality and graciousness.